Bindugowda2004/Apps.AutomatedChatWorkflows/README.md

 ---

-## 📌 Notes

-- Only users with admin access can configure the app’s LLM settings.
-- Commands are case-insensitive and should be entered exactly as shown for proper execution.

----
+<h2>Support us ❤️</h2>

+If you like this project, please leave a star ⭐️.
+This helps more people to know this project.

-## Getting Started
+## 🧾 Getting Started

 ### Requirements
 - Node.js v20.18.1
 - Unix-based OS (Linux, macOS, WSL2)

-## Part 1: Deploying the App
+## 🚀 Deploying the App

 #### 1. Install the Rocket.Chat Apps CLI
 Install `rc-apps` globally: